Velenje: Transportation

 The drive from Ljubljana takes about one hour.
 Velenje's city center is relatively easily covered on foot, or by bicycle.
 Bicycles can be rented from the tourist office in Villa Bianca.

 There are up to 15 trains per day to Ljubljana and Maribor during the week, all of which require a transfer in Celje and take about 2 to 3 hours.
 Fares cost between €8 and €13 one-way.
 There are only four trains on Saturdays, and none on Sundays.
 Velenje's train station is located just west of the city centre.

 Velenje's bus station is on Šalek Street (Šaleška cesta), just east of the Mercator shopping center.
 There are frequent local and regional buses during the week, with up to five direct buses on weekdays to Ljubljana and up to 22 to Celje.
 Public city bus transport in Velenje is cost-free.

 The nearest airport is Ljubljana Airport, with Graz, Klagenfurt, and Zagreb airports relatively nearby.

 Sports

+Work in a coal mine was always extremely strenuous, but visionaries enabled miners to come up with bold plans to have quality sports infrastructure available in their free time for regeneration and thus a satisfactory quality of health despite working in not always humane environments.
+The coal mine has always been a pillar of sports development and, in its vision of building a city, has created a whole host of sports and multi-purpose facilities that still successfully serve people today.

 Velenje holds the only 400 km long adventure race in Slovenia, called Adventure Race Slovenia, which is known across Europe and is held every weekend in June.
 It was first held in 2003 by the Lake Dragon Scout Group.

 The handball club RK Gorenje Velenje and football club NK Rudar Velenje are based in Velenje.
 The city is the birthplace of Jolanda Čeplak, a Slovenian middle distance athlete and Olympic bronze medalist.
 It is also the hometown of the Slovenian tennis player Katarina Srebotnik.